Lommy31/nlp-geopolitical-news-usd-prediction/README.md

-# NLP Geopolitical News and USD-IDR Prediction
+# NLP Geopolitical News and USD Prediction

 This project investigates whether information contained in global geopolitical and economic news can help explain and predict movements in the USD-IDR exchange rate.